georgekaplan59/notebooks/README.md

 * why is better adding logarithms than multiplying very tiny numbers
 * when is it crucial to apply the right data type to achieve the precision required by our calculation
 * how to measure the representativeness of a _proportional_ electoral system (in Spanish)
+* how to increase the proportionality of the Spanish Electoral Law.